-To qualify to serve as a Contracting Officer with authority to award or administer contracts valued above the micro-purchase threshold, an individual must have a Federal Acquisition Certification in Contracting at an appropriate level to support their warrant obligations.
-Section 3.3.2 outlines the FAC-C requirements.
+To qualify to serve as a Contracting Officer with authority to award or administer contracts valued above the micro-purchase threshold, an individual must have a FAC-C (Professional) certification.

 4.6 Warrant Levels and Limitations

 Within the Department of Commerce there are three (3) warrant levels.
 Bureaus may further restrict the warrant levels at their discretion.
 Specific education, training, and experience requirements for each level are identified in Figure 4-1 Warrant Level Requirements.